Team Wombat Apparel

 SIZE:

-The length of the average Common wombat, including its head and body, probably ranges from about 90 to 115 cm (35 to 45 inches).
+The length of the average Bare-nosed wombat, including its head and body, probably ranges from about 90 to 115 cm (35 to 45 inches).
 The maximum reported range is from 67 to 130 cm (26 to 51 inches).
 The small tail is 2.5 cm (1 inch), and their height when on all fours is 36 cm (14 inches).
 The average adult weighs from 22 to 39 kg (48 to 86 pounds), though some reports give a low of 15 kg (33 pounds) and a high of over 45 kg (100 pounds).
 Males tend to be slightly larger and heavier than females.

-Common wombat skeleton.
+Bare-nosed wombat skeleton.
 Wombats have short, stout limbs (picture courtesy of The Natural History Collections of the University of Edinburgh, used with permission)

 PHYSICAL TRAITS:

-The Common wombat's fur is coarse and thick, bristle-like, with little or no underfur.
+The Bare-nosed wombat's fur is coarse and thick, bristle-like, with little or no underfur.
 To the touch, it feels like horse hair.
-Longer than the Hairy-nosed wombat's fur, it is better adapted to the Common wombat's colder, wetter, forest habitat.
+Longer than the Hairy-nosed wombat's fur, it is better adapted to the Bare-nosed wombat's colder, wetter, forest habitat.
 Coloration ranges from yellowish or sandy, to brown or black, to grey.
 The fur can sometimes be streaked or flecked, and the belly and throat areas are usually lighter in color.
 Their true color, however, is often masked by the color of the dirt in which they've been digging.

 NOTES:

-In favorable conditions, Common wombats can have a population density of 0.3 to 0.5 per hectare (0.1 to 0.2 per acre).
+In favorable conditions, Bare-nosed wombats can have a population density of 0.3 to 0.5 per hectare (0.1 to 0.2 per acre).
 Each wombat will have a home range of about 5 to 27 hectares (12 to 65 acres) which will encompass a number of burrows and will overlap the territory of other wombats.
 The size of their home range depends upon the location and quality of their feeding areas.

 STATUS: